 Andrew joined The Open University as a Senior Lecturer in July 2020.
 He is an experienced teacher, researcher and academic leader; an all-rounder with an excellent grasp of the complexities and challenges of the current higher education environment and a commitment to make outstanding legal education accessible to all who pursue it.
 After reading law at the University of East Anglia, Andrew practised as a family law solicitor in a busy legal aid practice before becoming a lecturer.
 He has previously taught at the University of Hertfordshire and at ARU in Cambridge.
-In 2020, Andrew was elected to serve on the Executive Committee of the Association of Law Teachers, and he is also a Fellow of the Higher Education Academy and a member of the Socio-Legal Studies Association, the Association of Law Teachers and the Clinical Legal Education Organisation.
+In 2020, Andrew was elected to serve on the Executive Committee of the Association of Law Teachers, and he is also a Fellow of the Higher Education Academy and a member of the Socio-Legal Studies Association and the Clinical Legal Education Organisation.
 He has been an external examiner at St Mary's University and Leeds Beckett.
 In 2014 he founded, and until 2019 co-convened, the 'Law, Politics and Ideology' stream at the SLSA Annual Conference.
 Andrew’s political ambitions came to an end after he stood as a candidate in the 2010 General Election in the Birkenhead constituency and was soundly beaten into second place.

 Andrew has researched in the area of family law and policy.
 His thesis, entitled 'British Conservatism and the Legal Regulation of Intimate Adult Relationships, 1983-2013', was awarded by University College London in 2016.
 Andrew's supervisors were Professors Alison Diduck and Michael Freeman, and the thesis was examined by Professor Gillian Douglas and Dr Rob George.
 The examiners commented that Andrew's work is 'an important and original piece of scholarship... which forms a distinct and significant contribution to the knowledge of family law.'
-A book based on Andrew's thesis was published by Hart/Bloomsbury in August 2018 and was nominated for two prestigious prizes in 2019 (The Hart-SLSA Book prize and the Socio-Legal Theory and History prize), and for the Political Studies Association/Conservatism Studies Group Book Prize in 2020.
+A book based on Andrew's thesis was published by Hart/Bloomsbury in August 2018, which went on to be nominated for two prestigious prizes in 2019 (the Hart-SLSA Book prize and the Socio-Legal Theory and History prize) and was runner-up in the Political Studies Association/Conservatism Studies Group Book Prize in 2020.
 The book has been reviewed in three leading academic journals: the Modern Law Review, the Child and Family Law Quarterly and the Journal of Social Welfare and Family Law.
 Professor Chris Barton's review in the MLR concludes by saying that the book is 'at its excellent best when using plain language to assess the fruits of the author's definitive surveys of what its prime subjects actually wrote and said.'
 In the CFLQ Dr Sharon Thompson wrote, ‘In short, for those seeking to support or oppose reform, or to simply glean a better understanding of how family law is made, British Conservatism and the Legal Regulation of Intimate Relationships is required reading.’
 And in the JSWFL Professor Hilary Sommerlad concludes her review with the words, 'an absolutely fascinating, scholarly book.'
 Andrew recently wrote on the new divorce law for The Conversation.

-Prior to working at the Open University, Andrew led a range of undergraduate modules including Family Law, Child Law and Constitutional & Administrative Law.
+Prior to working at The Open University, Andrew led a range of undergraduate modules including Family Law, Child Law and Constitutional & Administrative Law.
 He is currently involved in the production of W322 SQE: Property and Private Client Law and, having worked on its production, the presentation of W230 Family Law.